-- 1. The Bout Committee has jurisdiction over all the fencers who take part in or are present at a competition which it is running. - 2.
-When necessary it can intervene on its own initiative in all disputes. - 3.
-It is also responsible for maintaining order and discipline during competitions and may use the sanctions specified in the Rules. - 4.
-It sends direct to the Central Office of the FIE announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - 5.
-The Bout Committee activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.95). - 6.
-The decisions of the Bout Committee that it takes spontaneously or in its own right (as the first level of authority) are subject to appeal to The Disciplinary Commission of the FIE. - 7.
-All the decisions of the Bout Committee are immediately enforceable.
+- 1. The Bout Committee, the refereeing delegates or the supervisor have jurisdiction over all the fencers who take part in or are present at a competition which they are running. - 2.
+When necessary they can intervene on their own initiative in all disputes. - 3.
+They are also responsible for maintaining order and discipline during competitions and may use the sanctions specified in the Rules. - 4.
+The Bout Committee is responsible for sending to the FIE head office announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - 5.
+The Bout Committee activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.136).

+The disciplinary decisions of the Bout Committee, the refereeing delegates or the supervisor that they take spontaneously or in their own right (as the first level of authority) are subject to appeal to The Disciplinary Commission of the FIE.

+All the decisions of the Bout Committee, the refereeing delegates or the supervisor are immediately enforceable.
 No appeal against a decision can suspend that decision during a competition.